w3f/research/docs/polkadot/Parachain-Allocation.md

 Having a random retroactive close does not reduce fairness for bidders with private valuation.
 Hence, we want to show that the Candle auction is fair for users (bidders with private strategy profiles) and smarts contracts (bidders with public strategy profiles).

-We want to show that we are fair towards smart contracts such that they cannot be griefed with no costs by users who will bid above their valuation for this purpose.
+We want to show that we are fair towards smart contracts such that they cannot be grieved with no costs by users who will bid above their valuation for this purpose.

 We want to present a strategy for smart contracts that is nearly dominant when everyone does not bid above their valuation.
 By nearly dominant we refer to Epsilon-equilibrium \cite{}.
 A strategy profile that is nearly dominant, satisfies the condition of Nash equilibrium within a factor of some well defined epsilon.

-We follow up by showing that bidding above ones valuation (with the intention of griefing for example) introduces risks for those bidders.
+We follow up by showing that bidding above ones valuation (with the intention of grieving for example) introduces risks for those bidders.